 Psalm 133:1 states, “Behold, how good and how pleasant it is for brethren to dwell together in unity!”
 It is wonderful when people get along—when they agree.
 Read Romans 16:17 and Proverbs 6:19.
 God says He hates “[him] that sows discord among brethren.”

 Paul asked, “Is Christ divided?”
 The obvious answer is no!
 Christ is NOT divided and neither is His Church (I Cor.
 1:10, 13).
-We have seen that Christ also said, “Every kingdom divided against itself is brought to desolation; and every city or house divided against itself shall not stand: And if Satan cast out Satan, he is divided against himself; how shall then his kingdom stand?”
+We have seen that Christ also said, “Every kingdom divided against itself is brought to desolation; and every city or house divided against itself shall not stand: and if Satan cast out Satan, he is divided against himself; how shall then his kingdom stand?”
 (Matt.
 12:25-26).
 It is interesting that even the devil has figured this out!
 He leads a vast kingdom of fallen spirits and recognizes that he cannot let it become divided.

 War always divides those who engage in it.
 Division would be introduced into God’s Church the moment fighting and war were practiced by its members.
 Amos 3:3 asks, “Can two walk together except they be agreed?”
 Whether division is between people or nations, the painful answer is always no!
 And war always involves intense disagreement!

-What if Christians from two different countries, fighting for two different purposes, participated in the same war?
+What if true Christians from two different countries, fighting for two different purposes, participated in the same war?
 Brothers in Christ would be fighting each other in a kind of civil war.
 This is exactly what happened to many physical brothers who fought each other in the American Civil War of the 1860s.

 War always breeds more division and hatred between individuals or nations.
 It would do the same to the Church of God if its members participated in it.

-In Matthew 7:16, Christ stated, “You shall know them by their fruits.”
+In Matthew 7:16, Jesus stated, “You shall know them by their fruits.”
 He repeated in verse 20, “Wherefore by their fruits you shall know them.”
 Matthew 12:33 says, “...for the tree is known by his [its] fruit.”
 These verses are primarily speaking about leaders, but they apply to almost any individual or organization.
 God’s servants are told to examine the “fruits”—the by-products!—of any given matter, system or person.

 What about war?